What are contracts of employment?

 If an employee does not receive a contract within this time frame, if it is not mutually agreed or the information is not in line with legislation, then the employee could raise a formal grievance or make a claim.

 It is also important to issue a Contract of Employment so both parties, the employer and employee, know their responsibilities and what is expected of them.
 Having clear guidelines and frameworks in place from the outset will help to mitigate lack of understanding and deviation from keeping a safe and supported working environment.

-We can help you with contracts of employment
+How can we help you with contracts of employment?

 We can :

 - review your current Contracts of Employment (and other contractual documentation) to ensure they are compliant with legislation and employment law

 - tailor your policies and Contracts of Employment to your business needs and culture

 - support and advise should an employee make a claim or raise a grievance